Narius2030/Sakila-Lakehouse/README.md

 # Introduction

-Developed a Lakehouse-based data pipeline using Sakila dataset to analyze movie sales and rentals.
+Developed a Lakehouse-based data pipeline using Sakila dataset to analyze movie sale and rental trends.
 The lakehouse was designed according to `Delta` architecture

 - Extracted events in database by using CDC (Debezium), then published events to Kafka which ensures `scalable and fault-tolerant` message processing
 - Processed streaming event by Spark Streaming and writes to Delta Tables in MinIO, combining with Trino query engine to provide `real-time insights` via Superset dashboards